 Things to Do

 Recreation can be found out the front door no matter where you are.
 Experience the Moosalamoo National Recreation Area, one of Vermont’s best-kept secrets located in the heart of the 400,000 acre Green Mountain National Forest, stretching from the western slopes of the Green Mountains to Lake Dunmore.
 Visitors to Lake Dunmore enjoy swimming, camping, boating, kayaking, and sandy-beached Branbury State Park.
 Golf one of the prettiest 18-hole courses in Vermont at the Neshobe Golf Course.
 Winter activities include snowshoeing (you can do it anywhere), downhill skiing at nearby Killington and Pico Resort, or Sugarbush, Mad River Glen (“Ski it if you Can”), or Middlebury College’s Snow Bowl, and cross-country skiing just up the road at Blueberry Hill Ski Center.
 A romantic horse-drawn carriage ride through Vermont’s backroads is a favorite pastime.

-Music Events are held throughout the year at venues such as the Brandon Town Hall, Brandon Music, and outdoors in our parks in the summer.
-The biggest festival of its kind in Vermont is held in July each year, the or Basin Bluegrass Festival.
+Music Events are held throughout the year at venues such as the Brandon Town Hall, Brandon Music, Compass Music & Arts Center and outdoors in our parks in the summer.
+The biggest festival of its kind in Vermont is held in July each year, the Basin Bluegrass Festival.
 In summer on Fridays, make sure you stop by Farmer’s Market for the freshest products and crafts.
 Brandon has a few active farms which welcome guests.
 Get close to alpacas or goats or pick up farm fresh goodies from Wood’s Market Garden and nursery items at Pinewood Garden Center.